 In these six years, technology has quickly nudged us forward.
 Entrepreneurs are inspiring and creating new tools that are quickly changing our world.
 Six years ago, you could never have imagined ordering a car with just a touch on a screen.
 Who would have thought even six years ago, the 71st General Assembly would be discussing bills relating to the operation of self-driving vehicles.

 In these six years, Colorado’s blue collar jobs workforce has gotten older.
 With that comes the need for young people to be trained and step into to fill these jobs.
 While visiting Pueblo Community College’s welding program, I got to see how the school is showing Colorado’s young people that you don’t have to attend a four-year college and go into debt to get a good paying job.
-One welding student I met, 18-year-old Brett Salazar, will graduate in two years with the skills he needs to succeed, and thanks to the program, will enter into a good-paying job at Vestas in Pueblo.
+One student I met, 18-year-old Brett Salazar, will graduate in two years at HVAC Training HQ with the skills he needs to succeed, and thanks to the program, will enter into a good-paying job at Vestas in Pueblo.
 Brett’s success shows how important trade schools and community colleges are to training young people to replenish our retiring workforce.

 We must also be mindful about how advancements in technology like automation are rapidly changing what jobs need to be filled.
 Trade schools and community colleges will be important to bridging the gap with the manufacturing world to ensure the “new collar” jobs of tomorrow can be filled with skilled workers.